alexfioto/Decoding-COVID/README.md

 # Data and Methodology:

-The New York Times has done much of the hard work for data acqusition, regularlly compiling daily and weekly COVID metrics.
+The New York Times has done much of the hard work for data acqusition, regularly compiling daily and weekly COVID metrics.

 Our process for Exploratory Data Analysis was an open ended search in finding the story inside the data as follows: